• Student Portal

 Course outline

-This is an on-campus course.
-You will:-
+This is an on-site course.
+Where you will:

-• complete online eLearning from home and during classes.
+• Complete online eLearning from home and during classes

 Students must:

-• be available to participate in ALL training days (1 day per week)
+• Be available to participate in ALL training days (1 day per week)

-• be physically capable of restraining animals, handling animal feed e.g. large bags of food of up to 10 kg and standing for extended periods of time
+• Be physically capable of restraining animals, handling animal feed e.g. large bags of food of up to 10kg and standing for extended periods of time

-• have a reliable internet connection and access to a desktop computer or laptop at home or school to write, submit and in some cases upload assessments and various types of multi-media in your own time
+• Have a reliable internet connection and access to a desktop computer or laptop at home or school to write, submit and in some cases upload assessments and various types of multi-media in your own time

-• be proficient in speaking and writing in English
+• Be proficient in speaking and writing in English

 Credit transfers